ArduPilot/ardupilot_wiki/common/source/docs/common-lightware-sf40c-objectavoidance.rst

 =================

 The distance to the nearest object in 8 quadrants around the vehicle is recorded in the DataFlash log's PRX messages.

+Real-time distances can be seen in the Mission Planner's proximity viewer which can be opened by moving to the MP's Flight Data screen, press Ctrl-F and push the Proximity button.